Ne-minus/LeFusion_MultipleSclerosis/README.md

 Since authors generate single lesion they use single min_enclosing_sphere.
 In our case, during the train procedure we contruct separate sphere for each lesion and the combine them to create sphere mask:
 ![](static/sphere_slice.png)

-We also modified the loss function in order to concentrate our model on lesion area as following:
+We also modified the loss function in order to concentrate our model on lesion area as following
 ```python
 if self.loss_type == 'l1':
     loss = F.l1_loss(noise, x_recon)